 WHY BREATHING SCIENCE?

-Good breathing, from a science viewpoint, is the proper balance of oxygen and carbon dioxide in the body.
-When this equilibrium is affected by behaviors or habits, the body suffers physiological stress (Xie, 2004).
+Good breathing, from a scientific viewpoint, is the proper balance of oxygen and carbon dioxide in the body.
+When this equilibrium is affected by behaviors or habits, the body suffers from physiological stress (Xie, 2004).
 Improper breathing habits, causing CO2 depletion, have been involved in unexplained symptoms ranging from breathing problems, fatigue, anxiety, headaches, and concentration deficits just to name a few.

 While anxiety can affect the breathing, a desynchronized breathing habit can cause unfounded anxiety.

 Although conventional therapies consider anxiety to be purely psychological, long-standing medical research shows that a distressed physiology, caused by unstable breathing, can result in anxiety, fear, worry, and panic (Gilbert, 1999).
 Unfortunately, many people, consider anxiety to be normal.
 At Respiras it is our firm belief that anxiety is an equal opportunity destroyer that will create unnecessary obstacles in your health, relationships, school, career, business, and overall life satisfaction.